 \subsection{Bifurcations patterns with different initial ranges of opinion values}

-We fix the confidence bound to $c=1$ and draw the initial opinions from a uniform distribution on $[-D,D]$.
+We fix the confidence bound to $c = 1$ and draw the initial opinions from the uniform distribution on $[-D,D]$.
 We consider values of $D$ between $0.5$ and $6$ with an increment of $0.1$.
-We use discordance functions with $p=0.5$ , $p = 1$, and $p = 2$ in \eqref{eq: discordancep}.
-In Figure \ref{fig: varyingD}, we show the positions of the steady-state opinion clusters for different values of $D$ and $p$.
-Ben-Naim et al. numerically computed a bifurcation pattern of steady-state cluster positions for a BCM on graphs \cite{ben2003bifurcations}, and we obtain a similar pattern for our BCM on hypergraphs.
+We use discordance functions with $p = 0.5$, $p = 1$, and $p = 2$ in \eqref{eq: discordancep}.
+In Figure \ref{fig: varyingD}, {we show the positions (i.e., $a_k$) and the population masses (i.e., $m_k$) of the steady-state opinion clusters} for different values of $D$ and $p$.
+Ben-Naim et al.~\cite{ben2003bifurcations} numerically computed a bifurcation pattern of steady-state cluster positions for a BCM on graphs, and we obtain a similar pattern for our BCM on hypergraphs.

-In regions that are not near bifurcation points, we observe from our numerical computations that the positions of the steady-state opinion clusters have a linear relationship with $D$ and that they form parallel straight lines far away from the locations at which they nucleate and disappear.
-As we proved in Theorem \ref{thm: convergence}, the opinion clusters are separated by a theoretical minimum isolation distance $\triangle_{d_p}^*(c)$, which we set to $1$ (by introducing coefficients in \eqref{eq: alpha_p}) in our example.
+In regions that are not near bifurcation points, we observe in our numerical computations that the positions of the steady-state opinion clusters have a linear relationship with $D$ and that they form parallel straight lines far from the locations at which they nucleate and disappear.
+As we proved in Theorem \ref{thm: convergence}, the opinion clusters are separated by a theoretical minimum isolation distance $\triangle_{d_p}^*(c)$, which we set to $1$ (by introducing an appropriate coefficient in \eqref{eq: alpha_p}) in our example.